lacc-2021/lacc-2021.github.io/about.md

 Paper submission must be done via [EasyChair](https://easychair.org/conferences/?conf=lacc2020).

 If you wish to see information about papers submission see [Call for papers](https://drive.google.com/open?id=1os8Q4iB7bJsNSTTFCPGmbilQcsOLAy9TSOZf4Rb3ATk).

+## Travel and Accommodation

+This time we are pleased to announce that as a carrier to the event we will have **Copa Airlines** offering a [special discount](https://drive.google.com/open?id=1OUqhYqXb6VjdXG29n5tY1i75ofXV52iu) to those who travel to Havana to attend the event.

+In the sense of solving accommodation stuff you can consult the agency [RioTravelExpress](https://riotravel.express/product/xix-congreso-latinoamericano-de-control-automatico/).